-Purchasing your park tickets and booking your hotel and transportation are typically the first and most obvious major expenses to account for in your budget, but don't froget about food!
+Purchasing your park tickets and booking your hotel are typically the first and most obvious major expenses to account for in your budget when planning a Walt Disney World vacation, but don't froget about food!
 If you don’t plan at all in advance, you could easily spend a small fortune on meals, snacks and drinks.
 (Psst, it’s toadally fine if you want to treat yourself when it comes to food … you’re on vacation, after all!)
 But eating at Disney World on a budget isn’t impossible, either.

 Our Frog Family’s Tips for Eating at Disney World on a Budget

-If you want to limit the amount of meals inside the parks right off the bat, consider grocery shopping once you arrive in Orlando.
+If you want to limit the number of meals inside the parks right off the bat, consider grocery shopping once you arrive in Orlando.
 You can find plenty of local stores or grocery chains, such as Publix or Winn-Dixie, around the outskirts of Disney World property.
 It is especially useful to load up on groceries if you have a longer vacation or if you’re staying in a suite or villa that has a kitchenette.
 That way, you can prepare meals right at your hotel!
-Enjoy in the comforts of your room, or find on a nice spot outside and have a picnic.
+Enjoy in the comforts of your room, or find a nice spot outside and have a picnic.

 Your grocery shopping will also allow you to pack snacks and even meals.
 Disney allows guests to bring in outside food items that do not require heating, as long as they’re not carried in glass containers.
 Coolers larger than 24" long x 15" wide x 18" high (and loose ice inside these containers) are not allowed, but reusable ice packs are permitted.
 PB&J sandwiches for the win!
 Tad and Lily love snacking on granola bars, trail mix, crackers and string cheese.

-4. Eat breakfast in your room.
+4. Eat Breakfast in Your Room

 Not only will you cut back on money, but you’ll also save precious time in the morning!
 It can be as simple as a bowl of cereal and fruit, and you don’t have worry about long lines or snagging a table at the food court downstairs.
 You can get some extra sleep or an earlier start to your day at the parks.
 To cut down on even more time, eat in shifts.
 The tadpoles can munch on breakfast while you shower and get dressed, then switch off.

-6. Order water with your meals.
+6. Order Water with Your Meals

 Instead of ordering a soda with your meal, opt for water.
 If you ask for “a cup of water” (as opposed to bottled water) at any quick-service restaurant, you’ll get it for free.
 We’ve even seen a large container of water already set up with cups by the pick-up window at some food counters.
 The same goes for table-service restaurants.

-7. Opt for quick-service restaurants.
+7. Opt for Quick-Service Restaurants

-9. Skip the side.
+9. Skip the Side

 This option really only works best if you have access to a car (or perhaps if you’re staying at an off-site hotel that’s within walking distance to other restaurants).
 You can pretty much find anything from fast food to chain restaurants, such as McDonald’s or Outback Steakhouse, just a short drive away.
-But if you need Uber or a taxi to get away, it’s not worth spending the extra transportation costs.
+But if you need Uber or a taxi to get away, it’s not worth the extra transportation costs.

 If you’re dead set on spending only a certain amount of money on food, we’d highly recommend loading up a Disney gift card with your maximum limit.
-This is the same strategy we use at the Epcot International Food and Wine Festival because it’s so easy to go overboard.
+This is the same strategy we use at the EPCOT International Food and Wine Festival because it’s so easy to go overboard.
 By putting an allotted amount on a gift card, you can better pace your spending on food over the length of your vacation.

 We hope these dining hack tips will help you save money on food.
 Do you have any extra tips for eating at Disney World on a budget?
 Share in the comments below!